leiradel/lrcpp/README.md

 # **lrcpp**

 **lrcpp** is a library meant to ease the development of Libretro frontends.
-It has three components:
+It has four blocks:

 * A `Core` class that can load a Libretro core from disk, and has methods that map 1:1 with the ones of the Libretro API.
+* A [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) that manages the state of the core, preventing it from entering an invalid state or running code before required pre-requisites have been fulfilled.
+* Components, classes that provide front-end functionalities to the core.
-* A `Frontend` class that manages a `Core` instance, and takes care of all the callbacks and environment calls.
-It delegates all functionalities to other classes, which must be implemented and passed to the `Frontend` instance.
+* A `Frontend` class that manages a `Core` instance via the FSM, and takes care of all the callbacks and environment calls.
+It delegates all functionalities to the component classes, which must be implemented and passed to the `Frontend` instance.

 ## Usage

+In order to have a working application several classes must be implemented.
+Their methods map almost directly to the Libretro API and should be self explanatory.

+The minimum set of components required to run the more simple cores are`Audio` and `Video` (only the software framebuffer methods need be implemented for most of the cores, so `setHwRender` can return `false`). `Input` must also be provided in order to be able to interact with the emulation, of course.
+Some cores will also need configuration information to run, and thus will need a `Config` component.
+It doesn't hurt to provide a `Logger` component since it's easy to implement.

+After implementing the components, get the front-end instance with `getInstance()`, set the implemented components, and use the front-end's managed core life-cycle methods to load a core, load a game, emulate one frame, save and load states etc.

+## API

 ### Core

 The `Core` class manages the loading and unloading of a shared object that exposts the functions of the Libretro API.
 It has the following methods:

-* Lifecycle
+* Life-cycle
   * `Core()`: Contructs an empty core.
   * `~Core()`: Destructs the core, unloading the shared object that was load by `load`.
   * `bool load(char const* path)`: Loads a shared object and gets all the symbols of the Libretro API from it.
 Returns true if on success.